20YoussefDhouib02/CICD_Pipeline/README.md

         <img src="./images/SentinelCICD-logo.png" alt="SentinelCICD Logo">
     </a>
 </p>

-A proactive, ML-driven CI/CD monitoring and remediation framework designed to detect, alert, and rollback pipeline anomalies before they escalate.
+SentinelCICD is a proactive, ML-driven CI/CD monitoring and remediation tool designed to detect, alert, and rollback pipeline anomalies before their escalation.

 ---